Square One Television

-Square One Television (sometimes referred to as Square One or Square One TV) is an American children's television program produced by the Children's Television Workshop (now known as Sesame Workshop) to teach mathematics and new abstract mathematical concepts to young viewers.
+Square One Television (sometimes referred to as Square One or Square One TV) is an American children's television program produced by the Children's Television Workshop (now known as Sesame Workshop), with a mathematics theme.

-Created and broadcast by PBS in the United States from January 26, 1987 to November 6, 1992, the show was intended to address the math crisis among American schoolchildren.
+The program was created and broadcast by PBS in the United States from January 26, 1987 to November 6, 1992.
 After the last episode aired, the show went into reruns until October 7, 1994.
 The show was revived for the 1995–96 PBS season as a teacher instruction program, Square One TV Math Talk.

 From 1999 to 2003, Square One was shown in reruns on Noggin, a cable channel co-founded by Sesame Workshop.

+Development

+Tom Lehrer, who had written several songs for Children's Television Workshop's previous series The Electric Company, recalled that in 1985, CTW approached him to compose a theme song for a proposed series That's Mathematics.
+Lehrer obliged, penning lyrics for a series using the melody of Arthur Schwartz's tune for the song "That's Entertainment!"
+Schwartz's estate and other interests in that song's trademarks and copyrights refused CTW permission to use the song or name, forcing the company back to "square one."
+(Lehrer would salvage the lyrics and compose a metrically compatible sound-alike melody for his proposed theme.)

+The show was intended to address the math crisis among American schoolchildren and to teach mathematics and new abstract mathematical concepts to young viewers.